On this page:

 - Multiple heritage sites affected by the September 2021 earthquake

-Heritage Victoria has collated resources relating to Disaster Preparedness and Recovery.
-The Bushfire Recovery Heritage Program recognises preparedness is critical in ensuring the resilience of heritage places through disaster events.
+Heritage Victoria has collated resources relating to disaster preparedness and recovery.
+The Emergency Bushfire Recovery Program recognises preparedness is critical in ensuring the resilience of heritage places through disaster events.
 Working with partners across DELWP and FFR we have been looking at ways of improving management of places on crown lands ahead of another fire season.